peonmodel/TokenAffirm/README.md

 Type: ```string``` (*unique for server-side, need to be same as server instance for client-side*)

-Unique identifier for instance of TokenAffirm, this string will be used to name the Meteor methods required for client-side communication with server.
-Multiple client-side instances may communicate with the same server-side instance.
+Unique identifier for server-side instance of TokenAffirm, this string will be used to name the Meteor methods required for client-side communication with server.
+Multiple client-side instances may communicate with the same server-side instance by using the same prefix.

 #### options *server-side-only*